-The seventh edition of The Data Effect, organized by CityAge on April 13th, 2017 in Ottawa, will look at how to build a national strategy that uses new tools in data — such as big data, AI and quantum computing — to build an innovation economy.
-These new opportunities can promote economic productivity, prove Canada as a sustainable resource exporter, make government more responsive and efficient, and encourage a healthier nation.
+The seventh edition of The Data Effect, organized by CityAge on April 13th, 2017 in Ottawa, will look at the next steps in building our national strategy to use new tools in data — such as big data, AI and digital government — to build a better Canada.
+These new opportunities can promote economic productivity, demonstrate Canada is a sustainable resource exporter, make government more responsive and efficient, and encourage a healthier nation.

 To date, more than 1,500 leaders from across North America and Europe have attended The Data Effect.
 This seventh edition of The Data Effect will continue to build the network of leaders who are achieving real progress in the use of data to improve the economy and society.

 CFO/CIO Roundtable on Digital Transformation in Partnership with DX Agents

 Welcome Reception at The Rideau Club for All Delegates

 7:30 am Breakfast